Marketing for your farm

 Spend some time on formulating your USP, and write it down somewhere you can see it daily.
 It may become your focus and driving force in getting business rocking and rolling for your farm!

-The next stage for your farm marketing campaign it create a marketing plan.
+The next stage for your farm marketing campaign is create a marketing plan.
 This is one of the more nitty gritty bits of planning to grow your business, but is also one of the most critical things you can do .
-It will become your roadmap and self testing tool all in one.
+It will become your road map and self testing tool all in one.
 Some of the things you will be creating for your business marketing plan are a company logo, a company tag-line, advertising, nice website, social media presence, possibly some SEO for your new internet presence (a whole complex industry in itself), sponsored events, customer service setup, timings and of course, budget.
 You WILL need a significant budget to do things properly and effectively, but you can see it as investing in your business.
 If you do things right, you will more than make your budget back.